An Improved Transfer Model: Randomized Transferable Machine: Empirical Evaluations

 \textbf{Office-Home} \cite{cai2019learning} is a more challenging domain adaptation dataset, which consists of around 15,500 images from 65 categories of everyday objects.
 This dataset is organized into 4 domains: Art (Ar), Clipart (Cl), Product (Pr) and Real-world (Rw).
 By pairing up 2 domains, we have 12 transfer tasks.

 Apart from the results of $\widetilde{\mathcal{M}}_x$ and $\mathcal{M}_x$, we also show the results of $\mathcal{M}_z$ on some existing feature-based transfer methods.
-For subspace learning case, we use JDA, JGSA, and MMIT.
+This is to show the effectiveness of RTM$_{lr}^d$ as a new independent transfer method.
+For subspace learning case, we use JDA, JGSA, and MMIT, and follow the same experimental configuration in Section \ref{S5-2-1}.
 For deep feature learning case, we adopt DAN \cite{long2015learning}, DANN \cite{ganin2016domain}, and JAN \cite{tzeng2017adversarial}.
-We use the results on ResNet-50 features, which are reported in the existing works.
-The comparison results are shown in Tables \ref{subsapce} and \ref{deepsupp}.
+We use the results on ResNet-50 features reported in the corresponding works.
+The results are shown in Tables \ref{subsapce} and \ref{deepsupp}.
 For each task, the best result is highlighted using bold.

-From Table \ref{subsapce}, it can be seen that $\widetilde{\mathcal{M}}_x$ consistently achieves better transfer performance than $\mathcal{M}_x$, and yields 11.58\% improvement in average.
-This again verifies the effectiveness of our proposed new learning strategy for RMT, not only on the new feature representation, but also on the original data.
-We further observe that $\widetilde{\mathcal{M}}_x$ also outperforms the existing transfer methods, i.e., $\mathcal{M}_z$, in some tasks, and wins in terms of the average performance.
-Even as a new and independent transfer method, RTM shows its promising transfer capability, not to say it can further improve the transfer performance based on the existing subspace-based transfer methods.